EITA Frequently Asked Questions

 That said, most non-STEM topic documents can be made accessible on the fly by sending them as an email attachment to email@example.com.
 IT is supporting campus toward accessible web content and can provide testing of sites that are in question.
 Many professionally produced recordings already have captions (videos) or transcripts (audio recordings).
 Audio descriptions for video are also growing.
 The list of known accessible educational and business software will grow during the self-study and beyond.

-Students can get accommodations through DSS.
-Why isn’t this sufficient?
+Students can get accommodations through Disability Services for Students.
+Why is not this sufficient?

 The Resolution Agreement does not require us to go beyond what the law requires.
 The draft policy and procedures are also consistent with legal requirements.
 The bottom line is that the University is taking effective steps designed to ensure that EIT used in University programs and activities is accessible to individuals with disabilities.
 Accommodations then become a matter of dealing with EIT that is generally accessible but which requires specific individual accommodations.In the final analysis individual accommodations are more expensive than system modification because they need to be repeated with each requesting student and most frequently require equal time from a staff person.
 This is especially true when we factor in the fact that system modification has benefits for more than just individuals with disabilities.

 I want to use an emergent technology in my course.
 New and innovative technologies are recognized as engaging students.
 In addition, it is highly appropriate to the subject and future career of the students in this discipline.